 Once a program reaches scale, a best practice to ensure maximum participation in the coaching program is the "opt-out" approach.
-In this approach, a young person is automatically assigned a coach and has to opt-out of coaching.
+In this approach, a young person is automatically assigned a coach upon entry to 9th grade (or upon entry to foster care) and has to opt-out of coaching.